zeebe-io/zeebe-chaos/chaos-days/blog/2024-10-24-Camunda-Exporter-MVP/index.md

 1. Harmonize the existing indices stored in Elasticsearch/Opensearch
    2. Space: Reduce the unnecessary data duplication
 2. Move importer and archiver logic into a new Camunda exporter
-   3. Performance: This should allow us to reduce one additional hop (as we don't need to use ES/OS as queue)
+   3. Performance: This should allow us to reduce one additional hop (as we don't need to use ES/OS as a queue)
    4. Maintenance: Indices and business logic is maintained in one place
-   5. Scalability: With this approach we can scale with partitions, as Camunda Exporters are executed for each partition separately (soon partition scaling will be introduced)
+   5. Scalability: With this approach, we can scale with partitions, as Camunda Exporters are executed for each partition separately (soon partition scaling will be introduced)
    6. Complexity: The Camunda Exporter will be built-in and shipped with Zeebe/Camunda 8.
-No additional pod/application needed.
+No additional pod/application is needed.

 Note: Optimize is right now out of scope (due to time), but will later be part of this as well.